j2labs/brubeck/README.md

 * [Runnable demo](https://github.com/j2labs/brubeck/blob/master/demos/demo_auth.py)

+### Database Connections

+Database connectivity is provided in the form of a `db_conn` member on the `MessageHandler` instances when a `db_conn` flag is passed to the Brubeck instance.

+That looks like this:

+    config = {
+        'db_conn': db_conn,
+        ...
+    }

+    app = Brubeck(**config)

+For people using `MessageHandler` instances, the database connection is available as `self.db_conn`.

+For people using the function and decorator approach, you can get the database connection off the `application` argument, `application.db_conn`.

+Query code then looks like this with the database connection as the first argument.

+    user = load_user(self.db_conn, username='jd')

 ### Secure Cookies

 If you need a session to persist, you can use Brubeck's secure cookies to track users.